 #1.
 My First Pick For The Best Mid-range Hotel in Toronto is Econo Lodge Inn & Suites Downtown

 - The most helpful aspect of this hotel is that it is located in downtown..
-It’s located just outside the flipped “L” shaped area I have shown in the map above.
-This hotel is located on the intersection of Gerrard St. East and Jarvis St.
+It’s located just outside the most desirable area around Yonge street near the intersection of Gerrard St. East and Jarvis St.

 - Major tourist attractions are a lit bit further away but still within walkable distance(approx. 30 min).
 Street car is a block away (3 min by walk) and College Street Subway Station is just 10 min by walk.

 - Major shopping and dining streets like Church Street and Yonge Street are also a block or two away